changedusernamepretzelpanda/fabella-20201127/README.md

 ## How to Test

-To build all the modules run in the project root directory the following command with Maven 3:
+To execute unit test run in the project root directory the following command with Maven 3:

     mvn clean test